Charis-Graham/Hack112/README.md

 Welcome to our Hack 112 submission BestBot, an application that focuses on emphasizing the importance of taking care of yourself :)

 The premis of this application is to display how an individual's daily actions impact their health and wellbeing using a virtual robot simulation.
+You will need to run main.py to see the features of this app.

 (INSERT SCREENSHOT OF THE SCREEN AT DEFAULT MODE)